Send your enquiry.

 The Road Traffic Act 1988 defines causing death by dangerous driving as: ‘A person who causes the death of another person by driving a mechanically propelled vehicle dangerously on a road or other public place.’

 Causing death by dangerous driving is the most serious traffic offence in England and Wales.
-If you have been accused of causing death by dangerous driving, contact us now at Ashmans Solicitors.
+If you have been accused of causing death by dangerous driving, contact our death by dangerous driving solicitors.
 You need a specialist motoring offence solicitor on your side.

 When will I be guilty of causing death by dangerous driving?